 Protecting Wildlife Corridors in the Greater Tarangire Ecosystem

-To date, more than one million acres of community land has been set aside via these certificates.
-The ultimate goal of the project is to ensure that the main migration corridors in the ecosystem are protected through a contiguous set of Certificates of Customary Rights of Occupancy, allowing for uninterrupted movement of livestock and wildlife across the greater Tarangire ecosystem.
+To date, more than 1 million acres of community land has been set aside via these certificates.
+The ultimate goal of the project is to ensure that the main migration corridors in the ecosystem are protected through a contiguous set of protected land, allowing for uninterrupted movement of livestock and wildlife across the Greater Tarangire Ecosystem.